r-devel/translations/Home.md

 6. Click Unfinished strings to list all messages that haven't been translated and
 7. Start!

-This is a short [demo](https://www.youtube.com/watch?v=VFwTn32MrBw) that you can check for use the interface of Weblate.
+This is a short [demo](https://www.youtube.com/watch?v=VFwTn32MrBw) that you can check for use in the interface of Weblate.

-You can access to full documentation of Weblate throght this [link](https://docs.weblate.org/en/latest/).
+You can get access to complete documentation of Weblate through this [link](https://docs.weblate.org/en/latest/).

 Some translation states are important:
 * **Untranslated**: Translation is empty, it might or not be stored in the file, depending on the file format.